Cádiz: Main sights

-Among the many landmarks of historical and scenic interest in Cádiz, a few stand out.
-The city can boast of an unusual cathedral of various architectural styles, a theater, an old municipal building, an 18th-century watchtower, a vestige of the ancient city wall, an ancient Roman theater, and electrical pylons of an eye-catchingly modern design carrying cables across the Bay of Cádiz.
+Among many landmarks of historical and scenic interest is an unusual cathedral of various architectural styles, a theater, an old municipal building, an 18th-century watchtower, a vestige of the ancient city wall, an ancient Roman theater, and electrical pylons of modern design carrying cables across the Bay of Cádiz.
 The old town is characterized by narrow streets connecting squares (plazas), bordered by the sea and by the city walls.
 Most of the landmark buildings are situated in the plazas.

 Plazas and their landmark buildings

-The old town of Cádiz is one of the most densely populated urban areas in Europe, and is packed with narrow streets.
-The old town benefits, though, from several striking plazas, which are enjoyed by citizens and tourists alike.
+The old town of Cádiz is one of the most densely populated urban areas in Europe, and is packed with narrow streets with several plazas.
 These are the Plaza de Mina, Plaza San Antonio, Plaza de Candelaria, Plaza de San Juan de Dios, and Plaza de España.

 Plaza de Mina

-Located in the heart of the old town, Plaza de Mina was developed in the first half of the 19th century.
-Previously, the land occupied by the plaza was the orchard of the convent of San Francisco.
-The plaza was converted into a plaza in 1838 by the architect Torcuato Benjumeda and (later) Juan Daura, with its trees being planted in 1861.
+In the centre of the old town, the Plaza de Mina was developed in the first half of the 19th century.
+The land was previously occupied by the orchard of the convent of San Francisco.
+The area was converted into a plaza in 1838 by the architect Torcuato Benjumeda and (later) Juan Daura, with its trees being planted in 1861.
 It was then redeveloped again in 1897, and has remained virtually unchanged since that time.
 It is named after General Francisco Espoz y Mina, a hero of the war of independence.
 Manuel de Falla y Matheu was born in Number 3 Plaza de Mina, where a plaque bears his name.
 The plaza also contains several statues, one of these is a bust of José Macpherson (a pioneer in the development of petrography, stratigraphy and tectonics) who was born in number 12 Plaza de Mina in 1839.
 The Museum of Cádiz, is to be found at number 5 Plaza de Mina, and contains many objects from Cádiz's 3000-year history as well as works by artists such as Peter Paul Rubens.
 The houses which face the plaza, many of which can be classified as neo-classical architecture or built in the style of Isabelline Gothic, were originally occupied by the Cádiz bourgeoisie.

 The Plaza de la Catedral houses both the Cathedral and the Baroque church of Santiago, built in 1635.